Cefazolin Sodium (sef-A-zoe-lin SOE-dee-um)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, or a history of colitis.
+- Tell your doctor if you are pregnant or breastfeeding, you had an allergic reaction to penicillin, or you have liver disease, kidney disease, or a history of colitis.

 Possible Side Effects While Using This Medicine